 For pastors, missionaries, students, and others Leer esta página en español.

 Read them online.
-Copy them to your own computer or to CDs.
+Copy them to your own computer.
 Print them for your own library.
 Send copies to those who need them.
 Quote from them freely.
 Use the full books, or just those small portions which you need right now.
 To God be the glory!

 At the 2011 Gospel Coalition Conference (April 12-14, McCormick Place, Chicago, IL, USA), it was mentioned that over 75,000 new believers are being added to the church worldwide every day.
 Also, up to 85% of pastors in Africa, Asia, and South America have no formal seminary training, and many of them have no access to any theology books.